yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 // largest possible numeric value it can handle.
 //
 // module -> api.Module
-// data -> the []byte response we wish to write to the guest. results, err := module.ExportedFunction("malloc").Call(ctx, uint64(len(data))) if err != nil {
+// data -> the []byte response we wish to write to the Guest. results, err := module.ExportedFunction("malloc").Call(ctx, uint64(len(data))) if err != nil {
   // if we cannot malloc, let's crash with gumption. panic(err)
 }

-// And finally write to the buffer and return it to the guest!
+// And finally write to the buffer and return it to the Guest!

 buffer := wasm.Buffer(results[0])